How to Lock a Notion Database: Secure and Protect Your Data

 Database Splitting

-If you are dealing with highly sensitive or confidential data, another strategy that can be implemented is splitting your Notion database into multiple smaller databases.
-By doing so, you can compartmentalize your information and limit access to only specific individuals or groups.
+When handling highly sensitive or confidential information, consider splitting your Notion database into multiple smaller databases.
+This enables you to compartmentalize your information and restrict access on a need-to-know basis.

-For example, you can create separate databases for different departments, teams, or projects.
-As the owner, you can control permissions for each database individually, ensuring that only relevant parties have access to the respective information.
+For example, you might create separate databases for different departments, teams, or projects.
+As the owner, you can set permissions for each database individually, ensuring that only the relevant parties have access to specific data.

 To export a Notion database: